 By offering a flexible learning environment, Penn Foster supports many unique students who have priorities outside of their education.
 High school student and basketball star, Kassondra Brown, is one of these unique individuals.

 Brown first realized her interest in basketball in middle school.
 Standing tall at 6’3”, she was encouraged by many to pursue the sport, and it ended up becoming her passion.
 While she thrives on the court, she needed to adjust her school situation so she could also dominate the classroom.
 That’s where Penn Foster comes in.
-Online homeschool ended up being the right move for her because she could learn in a way that fits in with her athletic aspirations.
+Online high school ended up being the right move for her because she could learn in a way that fits in with her athletic aspirations.
 Staying on top of her education was a must so that she’s set up for the college scholarships she’s getting eyed up for, which serve as a vital next step on her career path to become a professional basketball player.

 Brown’s athletic abilities started to show themselves early on and basketball quickly became her priority at school.
 “I first became interested in basketball while in the 7th grade because everyone would always talk about my height because I am so tall.
 I started playing basketball that year and I was pretty good for my age, not having played at all prior.
 It took a lot of hard work not only on the court but in the classroom.
 This is also where Penn Foster came in.
 In 9th grade I bombed my Algebra 1 class, which in turn lowered my GPA profusely.”